marcuskwan/Sprint-Challenge-Lambda-Times-React/README.md

 x- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly. x- [ ] Push commits: git push origin `<firstName-lastName>`. x- [ ] From within the `lambdatimes` folder run `yarn` and then `yarn start`.
 This will open your locally hosted application in your browser.
-Once you are ready move onto the next steps.
-- [ ] Inside the `Content` folder you will find all 5 components that make up the content of the application.
+Once you are ready move onto the next steps. x- [ ] Inside the `Content` folder you will find all 5 components that make up the content of the application.
 The flow goes like this: `Content > Tabs > Tab` and `Content > Cards > Card`.
 Follow the directions in the `Content` component to get your data ready.

 Follow these steps for completing your project.